ssdicu/gis/Z-HimalayaPricePermit.md

-Of course.
-Here is a story about the price of a Himalayan climbing permit.

-***

 ### The Summit Price

 The number stared back at Arjun from the government website, cold and digital: $11,000.
 Not for a car, or a house, or a lifetime of savings.
 This was the price for a single piece of paper.
 A permit.
 Permission for a team of seven foreigners to try to stand on the summit of his ancestral mountain.